w3c/wai-about-wai/_about/new-work.md

 * **Spoken Pronunciation** technical standards are being developed to enable screen readers and voice assistants to pronounce words correctly. [[Pronunciation Overview]](/pronunciation/) _[APA WG, Spoken Pronunciation TF]_

+* **EPUB 3.3**, the EPUB standard is coming to W3C as a recommendation in version 3.3, including updates to the core specification and EPUB Accessibility 1.1.
+EPUB3WG plans to move these documents to Candidate Recommendation at the end of March. [[EPUB-33]], [[EPUB-RS-33]], and [[EPUB-A11Y-11]] _[EPUB3 WG]_

 ## Documenting Additional Guidance for People with Cognitive Disabilities, Low Vision, and Mobile Devices

 * **Cognitive** &mdash; There are several documents being updated to better address the needs of people with cognitive and learning disabilities.
 See [[Cognitive Accessibility at W3C]](/cognitive/). _[AG WG, COGA TF]_

 * **Low Vision**  &mdash; We are writing guidance that goes beyong the minimums required by WCAG.
-It is called "supplementla guidance".
+It is called "supplemental guidance".
 Current topics cover proximity, printing, and alternative themes such as high contrast and dark mode. _[AG WG, Low Vision TF]_

 * [[Mobile Accessibility at W3C]](/standards-guidelines/mobile/) @@ _[AG WG, Mobile TF]_

+* **Fixed Layout Accessibility Best Practices** &mdash; The EPUB3WG is working on best practices documentation for fixed layout ebooks, including considerations for people with cognitive disabilities or low vision.
+This document is aimed at helping publishers to produce more accessible fixed layout content while also exploring some of the challenges present with the format.
+See [Fixed Layout Accessibility](https://w3c.github.io/epub-specs/epub33/fxl-a11y/) _[EPUB3WG, FXL A11y TF]_

 ## Defining User Requirements (AUR) and Emerging Technologies